djspiewak/gll-combinators/notes.rst

 onto the dispatch queue.  ``Trampoline`` does not know of any connection between the first and second productions of a disjunction.
 It only knows that the two separate productions have been pushed.

+To solve this problem in a practical way, we need to introduce another ``Parser``
+subtype: ``ThunkParser``.
+This parser just delegates everything to its wrapper parser with the exception of ``queue``, which it leaves abstract.
+This parser is instantiated using an anonymous inner-class within ``DisjunctiveParser`` to handle the details of queueing up the separate productions without "losing" the disjunction itself.